calagopus/website/web/docs/panel/extensions/concepts/email-templates.md

 - **`default_enabled`** controls whether the template is enabled out of the box.
 If `false`, `send_template` and `send_template_foreground` silently skip sending when no operator override is in place.
 Use this for opt-in notifications (e.g. "server installed" alerts) where most operators probably don't want the email unless they actively turn it on.

 ::: info
-Every template implicitly gets a `settings` variable in addition to whatever you declare - it's the Panel's app settings, accessible as <code v-pre>{{ settings.app.name }}</code>, <code v-pre>{{ settings.app.url }}</code>, etc. Two things happen automatically: `settings` is appended to your `available_variables` list during finalization (so it shows up in the admin UI even if you didn't list it), and it's injected into the rendering context by `send_template` / `send_template_foreground` at send time.
+Every template implicitly gets a `settings` variable in addition to whatever you declare - it's the Panel's app settings, accessible as <code v-pre>{{ settings.app.name }}</code>, <code v-pre>{{ settings.app.url }}</code>, etc. Two things happen automatically: `settings` and `language` are appended to your `available_variables` list during finalization (so they show up in the admin UI even if you didn't list them), and it's injected into the rendering context by `send_template` / `send_template_foreground` at send time.
 You should not pass `settings` yourself in the context - whatever you pass gets overwritten by the framework-provided value anyway.
 :::

 ## Registering Templates